 A health savings account (HSA) or medical flexible spending account (FSA) can be used to purchase eligible expenses, and the list of things that are eligible is sizable and growing.
 For example, as part of a pandemic relief package in March, many over-the-counter (OTC) products that once required a prescription were permanently reinstated as HSA/FSA eligible expenses.

-Here are five things you may not know you can use your benefits debit card for:
+Check out our episode of our Benefits Buzz podcast as we quiz three new employees on what’s HSA and FSA eligible, or keep reading for are five things you may not know you can use your benefits debit card for.

 Feminine hygiene products